 “Mom told me that she talked to your dad and we’re having ‘the talk’ on Thursday night at seven at my house.
-As far as getting my cast off, my mom can’t take me to see Dr. Curtis.
+As far as getting my cast taken off, my mom can’t take me to see Dr. Curtis.
 She’s working late shift that day.
 I’m going to ask your mom right now.”

 “I’m sure my mom will be willing to take us to have your cast cut off,” Tom said.

 I went downstairs.

 “Mrs. W, on Friday the thirty-first Doctor Curtis is going to x-ray my arm and decide if my cast can come off, which he’s already sure it’ll be okay.
 My appointment is at four o’clock, and my mom is working late shift from two to eleven, so I need a ride from school to the doctor’s office in Martinez and then back here.
 Then after Tom and I can do our homework, and if it’s okay may I stay for dinner and sleep over?
 My mom won’t be home until after eleven p.m.”

 “Of course, Curt.
 For that you don’t even have to ask.
 Now, let me just check my calendar to make sure I don’t have a conflict on that Friday afternoon.”

 Mrs. W uses one of those freebie calendars that come in the mail, and she marks her appointments in the little date boxes.
 Like my mom, she really needs a smartphone.